MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-implementingtoggle.md

 ---
 title: Toggle Control Pattern
 description: Describes guidelines and conventions for implementing IToggleProvider, including information about properties and methods.
-The Toggle control pattern is used to support controls that can cycle through a set of states and maintain a state once set. ms.assetid: '9fd1232b-199a-41e6-81b0-667c7e463d09'
+The Toggle control pattern is used to support controls that can cycle through a set of states and maintain a state once set. ms.assetid: 9fd1232b-199a-41e6-81b0-667c7e463d09
-keywords: ["UI Automation,implementing Toggle control pattern", "UI Automation,Toggle control pattern", "UI Automation,IToggleProvider", "IToggleProvider", "implementing UI Automation Toggle control patterns", "Toggle control patterns", "control patterns,IToggleProvider", "control patterns,implementing UI Automation Toggle", "control patterns,Toggle", "interfaces,IToggleProvider"]
+keywords:
+- UI Automation,implementing Toggle control pattern
+- UI Automation,Toggle control pattern
+- UI Automation,IToggleProvider
+- IToggleProvider
+- implementing UI Automation Toggle control patterns
+- Toggle control patterns
+- control patterns,IToggleProvider
+- control patterns,implementing UI Automation Toggle
+- control patterns,Toggle
+- interfaces,IToggleProvider
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Toggle Control Pattern

-Describes guidelines and conventions for implementing [**IToggleProvider**](uiauto-itoggleprovider.md), including information about properties and methods.
+Describes guidelines and conventions for implementing [**IToggleProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-itoggleprovider?branch=master), including information about properties and methods.
 The **Toggle** control pattern is used to support controls that can cycle through a set of states and maintain a state once set.

 For examples of controls that implement this control pattern, see [Control Types and Their Supported Control Patterns](uiauto-controlpatternmapping.md).